tverytinov/rest-api-app/README.md

 # rest-api-app
 This repository represents basic REST API application written on Golang.
+Application allows to send and receive CRUD requests, save data into database, validating and encrypting them before.
+Application performs user registration and authentication, has middleware components (user authentication check, CORS headers, request ID, request logging).
+Application is also covered by unit tests.